 No, non-compete agreements are usually unenforceable under California state law.
 By voiding non-compete agreements, California law promotes the public policy of people having the freedom and mobility to work where they want without fear of repercussion from their former employers.1

 Note that many states do permit “reasonable” non-compete agreements in employment contracts.
-But California law forbids employers from using “choice-of-law provisions” to rope California employees into another state’s jurisdiction for non-compete purposes.2
+Though California law forbids employers from using “choice-of-law provisions” to rope California employees into another state’s jurisdiction for non-compete purposes.2

 3. Are there exceptions?